assaf/ironium/README.md

 ## Contributing

-Ironium is written in ECMAScript 6, because better syntax.
+Ironium is written in ECMAScript 6, because future.
 Specifically you'll notice that `let` and `const` replaced all usage of `var`, class definitions are easier to read in the new syntax, and fat arrows (`=>`) replace `that = this`.

-However, the code doesn't use any ES6 library improvements (`Map`, `startsWith`, etc), since these can't be added without polluting the global namespace.
+However, the code doesn't depend on any of the new ES6 libraries (`Map`, `find`, etc), since these can only be added to the global namespace, which would be bad, bad, bad.
+We use [lodash](http://lodash.com/) instead.

-The source files live in the `src` directory, and compiled into the `lib` directory with Grunt.
+The ES6 source lives in `src` and gets compiled into ES5 legacy in `lib`.
+And [Grunt](http://gruntjs.com/) because it has good support for watched compiling and OS X notifying.

 Specifically:

 ```
 grunt build  # Compile source files from src/ into lib/ directory